 Today I want to tell you that God has called you to produce sometime divine, blessed, and outstanding and he stands with you to thrust you to your destiny.
+We are provoked to purpose most of the times.

 Every one of us, at one time or the other has been pushed beyond our limits in life.
 There are times when we struggle with a closed door, failure, heartaches and pain that come all of a sudden.
 No matter what your condition, what your setback, God uses all your circumstances to thrust you to your purpose.